1ux/gpOskar/README.md

 1.57965<br>
 ...

-Currently two channels are supported in one graphic.
 The raw data should be stored as ASCII text and the basic gnuplot config file is in /src

 ## Licence